nanoporegenomics/napu_wf/README.md

 The input for end-to-end workflow is a single unmapped bam file with methylation tags produced by Guppy.
 Other workflows can take either unmapped bam or fastq file as input.

+Other kinds of input include reference genome and corresponding VNTR annotations (provided in this repository).

 Pipeline description
 ---------------------